NASA-Planetary-Science/sbpy/docs/about.rst

 `sbpy` requires every parameter with a physical dimension (e.g., length, mass, velocity, etc.) to be a `astropy.units.Quantity` object.
-Only dimensionless parameters (eccentricity, infrared beaming parameter, etc.) are allowed to be floats.
+Only dimensionless parameters (e.g., eccentricity, infrared beaming parameter, etc.) are allowed to be dimensionless data types such as floats.

 The reason for this decision is simple: every `astropy.units.Quantity` object comes with a physical unit.
 Consider the following example: we